deepflowio/docs/translate/translated/05-features/05-auto-tagging/06-additional-cloud-tags.md

 }
 ```

-### Failure response
+### Failed Response

-When the return parameter OPT_STATUS does not equal SUCCESS, it indicates the call failed.
-The return value example is as follows:
+When the return parameter OPT_STATUS does not equal SUCCESS, it indicates a failed call.
+Example return value:

 ```json
 {